-I’ve spent the best part of my free time for the most recent months, working on a website for Lily Javanda and recently I made it live.
+I’ve spent the best part of my free time for the most recent months, working on a website which I recently completed.
 This will be a series of posts detailing some of the problems I encountered over the course of making the website.
 Starting with how I setup critical and asynchronous CSS to be a maintainable part of my workflow.

 Thinking about performance

 There are many techniques for increasing performance on a website and this was something I really wanted to understand further than compress images, gzip and minifying.
 I set out to do the following:

 - Asynchronously load CSS

 Asynchronous loading of CSS